-Opinions, experiences and information about SQL and the databases that process it, from a guy who's been at it for over 20 years.
+Opinions, experiences and information about SQL and the databases that process the language, from a guy who's been at it for over 20 years.

 Friday, May 20, 2011